Dormant Seeding Lawns

 Dormant Seed Rate

 Dormant-seeded areas will need irrigation just like any new seeding, once the seed germinates in the spring.
-Irrigate as often as needed to maintain moisture in the top ¼” of soil, which may mean irrigating once or twice per day.
+Irrigate as often as needed to maintain moisture in the top ¼” of soil.
+This mean irrigating once or twice per day.
 Irrigate less regularly and in larger volumes as the seedlings establish.
 However, dormant-seeded areas may need irrigation all summer as these relatively young plants will not be mature enough to withstand drought stress.

 Once your seed is established it will need mowed.
 Early mowing on any newly-seeded area encourages lateral spread and quick fill-in.
-Mow as soon as the first few leaves of the seedlings reach the mowing height and mow regularly thereafter (in spite of only apparently affecting a small percentage of the plants) to maximize fill-in.
+Mow as soon as the first few leaves of the seedlings reach the mowing height and mow regularly thereafter to maximize fill-in.

 Dormant Seeding Information courtesy from the University of Nebraska-Lincoln, Turfgrass Science Team turf.unl.edu and Omaha Organics staff.